 Cybersecurity Overview

-The threat landscape has shifted dramatically.
-Traditional malware is no longer the main weapon of choice — today, 79% of intrusions are malware-free, relying instead on credential theft, social engineering, and hands-on keyboard activity that mimics legitimate user behaviour.
-Once inside, attackers move quickly, with breakout times measured in minutes rather than hours.
-For businesses, this means that detection and response speed are critical.
+The threat landscape has shifted significantly.
+Traditional malware is no longer the primary method of attack.
+Instead, most cyber intrusions are now malware-free, relying on credential theft, phishing, and social engineering.
+Once inside, attackers can move rapidly, meaning detection and response speed are more important than ever.

-At the same time, regulatory pressure and customer expectations are rising.
-Strong cybersecurity is no longer just about compliance — it’s about protecting brand reputation, maintaining customer trust, and enabling safe digital transformation.
+At the same time, regulatory requirements and customer expectations are increasing.
+Strong cybersecurity is no longer just about compliance—it plays a key role in protecting brand reputation, maintaining trust, and enabling secure digital transformation.

-Challenges remain: skills shortages, growing attack surfaces across hybrid workforces, and the rise of AI-powered threats.
-But with the right governance, monitoring, and strategic support, organisations can reduce risk and build long-term resilience.
+However, challenges remain.
+Many organisations face skills shortages, expanding attack surfaces from hybrid work, and the growing complexity of modern IT environments.
+With the right governance, monitoring, and strategic support, businesses can reduce risk and build long-term resilience.

 Cybersecurity Trends 2025

-Cybersecurity has advanced rapidly over the past two years, reshaping how organisations defend against increasingly sophisticated attacks.
-In 2025, several key trends are driving the next phase of security — focusing on speed, resilience, and smarter, AI-powered defences.
+Cybersecurity continues to evolve rapidly as organisations defend against increasingly sophisticated threats.
+In 2025, several key trends are shaping how businesses approach security—focusing on speed, resilience, and AI-driven defence strategies.

 1. Malware-Free Attacks Dominate

-Traditional malware is no longer the main entry point.
-In 2025, the majority of cyber intrusions are malware-free, with attackers leveraging valid credentials, remote monitoring tools, and hands-on keyboard activity.
-This makes attacks harder to detect and highlights the need for advanced monitoring and identity-centric security.
+Traditional malware is no longer the primary entry point.
+Most cyber intrusions now rely on stolen credentials, phishing, and hands-on activity, making attacks harder to detect and increasing the need for identity-focused security.

 3. Ransomware Evolves